hyperledger/iroha-2-docs/src/guide/get-started/operate-iroha-via-cli.md

   $ iroha domain list all
   ```

-3. Switch to the newly created account.
-For this, we need to modify the `public_key`, `private_key`, and `domain` in the `client.toml` config file with the ones we registered earlier.
+1. Switch to the newly created account.
+For this, we need to modify the `public_key`, `private_key`, and `domain` in the `client.toml` config file with the credentials of the user we want to act as.

+Note, here the domain of the user we're switching to matches the one we just transferred, but this is not a requirement.
+A user may be registered in one domain and own multiple others.
+When setting the domain in the config file, always use the one your user is registered in.

 The `account` section of your updated `client.toml` should look like this:

   ```toml
   [account]